sahashemip/cu-hbn-sic-ml-potential/README.md

 #### 8. Data Enhancement via Iterative Model Refinement
 The NEP was refined iteratively in separate stages, with additional data incorporated at each step.
-To select specific snapshots, we visualized the GPUMD‐generated `dump.xyz` trajectories and used `src/dump2poscar.py` to convert the chosen frames into POSCAR files.
 Representative defects and the resulting structures are listed below.
 - 1*V*<sub>B</sub> & 1Cu (108 strcutures)
 - 1*V*<sub>B</sub> & 2Cu (128 structures)